aryanmishra28/Client1/README.md

-  # Ridhaan Investments Website
+  # Responsive Financial Adviser Website

-  This is a code bundle for Ridhaan Investments Website.
-The original project is available at https://www.figma.com/design/okPfUvcEpdUXFEx7fGyuS1/Responsive-Financial-Adviser-Website.
+  This is a code bundle for Responsive Financial Adviser Website.

   ## Running the code